Loading

 What About Attaching Joists to Ledger Boards?

 Be particularly cautious to follow an approved ledger connection method to the house.
 Always follow local code guidelines for installing and properly flashing the ledger board, or consider building your deck as a freestanding structure.
-Incorrectly installed ledger boards account for many decks collapses every year.
+Incorrectly installed ledger boards account for many deck collapses every year.
 Refer to the Decks.com article on ledger boards for more information.

 What are Other Joist Installation Considerations?

-If you identify a crown on the board, you should always install it with the hump pointing upwards to the sky.
+If you identify a crown on the board, you should always install it, with the hump pointing upwards to the sky.

 Joist Spacing for Composite Decking